artifct-architect/dlos/README.md

+# DLOS — Digital Lineage Object Standard

-## Status
+Status
 Experimental reference implementation
 Specification draft

 ---

+## Overview

-DLOS defines a self-verifying digital artifact container that preserves identity, integrity, and lineage independent of registries, platforms, or blockchains.
+DLOS defines a self-verifying digital artifact container that preserves identity, integrity, and lineage independent of registries, platforms, or blockchain systems.

+It introduces a missing layer of the internet: a native object model for digital artifacts.

 ---

+## Core Idea

+A DLOS object carries:

+- its own identity
+- its own integrity proof
+- its own lineage reference

+This allows verification without external systems.

+---

+## Why This Exists

+The internet was built for documents, not objects.

+As a result:

+- artifacts lose authorship
+- provenance is not preserved
+- digital history fragments
+- platforms become gatekeepers of identity

+DLOS addresses this by making artifacts self-verifying.

+---

 ## Design Principles

-- Artifacts should be self-verifiable.
+Artifacts should be self-verifiable
-- Identity should not depend on platforms.
+Identity should not depend on platforms
-- Lineage should remain portable across systems.
+Lineage should remain portable across systems
-- Objects should retain meaning across time.
+Objects should retain meaning across time

-DLOS objects carry their own identity, integrity proof, and lineage reference, allowing them to remain verifiable without reliance on any external ledger, registry, platform, or blockchain.

 ---